 - Click Add user.

-- Fill in Username, Name, Email, and an initial Password.
+- Fill in Handle, Name, Email, and an initial Password.

 - (Optional) Check Make admin to add them to the